Western Kentucky vs. UTSA NCAA Football Odds, Plays and Insights | December 3, 2021

 UTSA Stats and Trends

+- In UTSA's 12 games this season, it has eight wins against the spread.

-- The Roadrunners have been underdogs by 1 point or more three times this season and are 3-0 ATS in those games.
+- The Roadrunners are 3-0 ATS when underdogs by 1 point or more this year.

-- UTSA has hit the over in 50% of its opportunities this year (six times over 12 games with a set point total).
+- UTSA's games this year have gone over the total in six out of 12 opportunities (50%).

-- UTSA is 7-1 against the spread and 8-0 overall in games when it puts up more than 27.0 points.
+- UTSA is 7-1 against the spread and 8-0 overall when the team puts up more than 27.0 points.

 - When UTSA totals more than 411.3 yards, the team is 5-0 against the spread and 5-0 overall.

-- The Roadrunners have 12 giveaways this season, while the Hilltoppers have 27 takeaways .
+- This year the Roadrunners have 12 turnovers, 15 fewer than the Hilltoppers have takeaways (27).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.